Underground bunker data centre

 The coffee on-site is, unfortunately, questionable and expired sometime in 1989.

-We are finalising the preparations — the uplink is almost ready.
-We will soon share more photos from inside the bunker along with a layout of the setup.
+We're finalising the preparations.
+The uplink is almost ready.
+We'll soon share more photos from inside the bunker along with a layout of the setup.

 For now, enjoy a first impression through the images above.